Mehdi-Bahlaoui/Mehdi-Bahlaoui/README.md

 I enjoy tinkering and building robotics projects with a focus on control.
 Anything that's real-time and includes some sort of algorithm, I love.

-I also like to dive into reliability, and I always focus on understanding first.
 My projects are low-level, most of the time having to do with a microcontroller or processor.

 I believe understanding science is one of the most beautiful things there is :)